Laumeister Art Center – Newly Curated Galleries

-The Laumeister Art Center at Southern Vermont College (SVC) opens with reimagined curation of its permanent collection and covered bridge museum.
-The Center is open 10 a.m.to 5 p.m. daily, but closed Memorial Day and Fourth of July.
+The Laumeister Art Center at Southern Vermont College (SVC) opened with reimagined curation of its permanent collection and covered bridge museum.
+The Center is open 10 a.m.to 5 p.m. daily.

 Central to the Laumeister Art Center at SVC are several works by Eric Sloane.
 Sloane was an American landscape painter and author of illustrated books about cultural history and folklore.
 Highlights of the Sloane Collection include “October Cloudscape,” “Autumn’s Peak,” and “Old Covered Bridge” and early work from 1929.